GHSoyad/cell-tech-client/README.md

  - To show statistics

 ### Pages
-The system consists of 4 main pages
+The system consists of 5 main pages

  - Login
  - Register
  - Dashboard
  - Products
+ - Sales History

 The system is locked for users only, Without logging in it cannot be used